espruino/BangleApps/apps/toucher/README.md

-# Toucher - A touch based launcher, swipe left, switch right, tap to launch
+# Toucher - A touch based launcher, swipe left, swipe right, tap to launch

 * Designed specifically for Bangle 1 and Bangle 2